SupaluckSingjan/React-SimpleTodo/README.md

+# ReactJS Simple Todo App.
+This semi-project that I would like go over for a basic ReactJS skill.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.